Differential graded algebras for trivalent plane graphs and their representations: Introduction

 \begin{defn} The \textbf{moduli space of rank $r$ colorings over $\F$} is the set given by \end{defn}

 In the case that $r=1$, so long as the trivalent plane graph $G$ is non-empty, the action of $\mathrm{PGL}_{2}(\F)$ is free.
 In particular, in the case that $\F = \F_q$ has order $q$, we have

 This description of $\scr{M}_1^{\mathrm{Col}}(G;\F_q)$ appeared in the work of Treumann and Zaslow \cite{TZ}.
-In the appendix to the paper of Casals and Murphy \cite{CM_DGA}, written by the present author, the `augmentations are sheaves' conjecture was proved. \begin{thm}[{S \cite[Appendix A]{CM_DGA}} ] For any field $\F$, there is a natural bijection \end{thm}
+In the appendix to the paper of Casals and Murphy \cite{CM_DGA}, written by the present author, the `augmentations are sheaves' result was explicitly verified. \begin{thm}[{S \cite[Appendix A]{CM_DGA}} ] For any field $\F$, there is a natural bijection \end{thm}

 It is worth noting that in the case that $\F = \F_3$ is the field of order $3$, then the Four Color Theorem, famous for its eventual solution by Appel and Haken \cite{AH1,AH2} in the 1970s using computers, as well as the current non-existence of a non-computer-based proof, is the assertion that $\scr{M}^{\mathrm{Col}}_1(G;\F_3)$ is non-empty whenever $G$ is bridgeless, meaning there is no face which borders itself.
 Therefore, we obtain the equivalent result that for bridgeless $G$, the Legendrian $\Lambda_G$ admits an $\F_3$-augmentation.